top of page

 “The Red Car” with Power Steering and no Power Brakes

 In an effort to keep it brief ...
-It's the differences between the two cars, however subtle, that paint the true picture.
-It is important to note that of the nine photographs that were part of the March 1964 Car and Driver article, only one was of "The Red Car."
-This was the engine shot.
-This can be deciphered due to the lack of power brakes and the addition of power steering as seen in this photograph.
+It's the differences between the two cars, however subtle, paint the true picture.
+It is important to note that of the nine photographs that were part of the March 1964 Car and Driver article, only two were of "The Red Car."
+This was this engine shot above, deciphered due to the lack of power brakes and the addition of power steering, as seen in the photograph.
+And the shot of an acceleration run as seen below.

 “The Blue Car” with Front Mount Antennae & Bobcat Emblem